Shikha246/Ecommerce-MERN-FE-2026/README.md

-# 🛍️ Ecommerce MERN Application
+# 🛍️ BookStore — Ecommerce MERN Application

-A full-stack Ecommerce application built using the MERN stack.
+A full-stack ecommerce application built using the MERN stack, for browsing and purchasing books.

-This platform enables users to browse products, manage wishlists, place orders, and enjoy a seamless online shopping experience through a responsive and user-friendly interface.
+Users can browse the catalog, manage a cart and wishlist, save shipping addresses, place orders, and get help from an AI shopping assistant — all through a responsive, authenticated interface.

 ---